sunfounder/raspad3/docs/source/iot/homeassistant/log_in.rst

 Log In
 =========

-1. Please set up a username and password for your Home Assistant.
+1. Now you can enter http://<ip>:8123 in the browser to enter the Home Assistant operation interface.
+Then set up a username and password for your Home Assistant.

 .. image:: media/image56.png
     :align: center